For help signing in to your personal Google Account (ends in @gmail.com), follow these steps.

 For complete steps, see Reset your administrator password.

-Option 3: You bought G Suite from Wix, Squarespace, Google Domains, or another reseller
+Option 3: You bought Google Workspace from a reseller

-When you purchase G Suite from Wix®, Weebly®, Google Domains, or another reseller, they set up your account.
-Contact your reseller for help with the username and password for your G Suite admin account.
-Instructions for some G Suite resellers:
+When you buy Google Workspace from a reseller, they set up your account.
+Contact your reseller for help with the username and password for your admin account.
+Go to Contact your Google reseller for details.